yhf187/hf-fst-repo/README.md

 # hf-fst-repo
 #just tutorial
-# refresh about the use of guthub
+# refresh about the use of github
 hongfei ye